GrapesJS/grapesjs/docs/modules/Commands.md

 # Commands

-A basic command in GrapesJS it's a simple function, but you will see in this guide how powerfull they can be.
+A basic command in GrapesJS it's a simple function, but you will see in this guide how powerful they can be.
 The main goal of the Command module is to centralize functions and be easily reused across the editor.
 Another big advantage of using commands is the ability to track them, extend or even interrupt beside some conditions.

 ::: warning
-This guide is referring to GrapesJS v0.14.60 or higher
+This guide is referring to GrapesJS v0.14.61 or higher
 :::

 [[toc]]